iamweswilson/iamweswilson-timeline/site/index.md

       design theme for every Summit every 6 months.
 Each one is a labor of love and a lot of work.
 The team makes all the difference.
     image: /images/summit-sydney.jpg
-    title: 'Creative Director for my first Summit in Sydney, Australia'
+    title: "Creative Director for my first Summit in Sydney, Australia"
     year: 2017
   - copy: >
       And by "expanded" I mean we went from one full time designer (me) to two,